 • Narrative journalism.
 News Reporting & Writing; Feature Writing. and narrative journalism editor and coach.

 • Journalism / Photojournalism.
-Taught for 20 years; former U.S. Air Force photographer and news photographer (and reporter), Syracuse Newspapers.
+Taught for 20 years; former U.S. Air Force photographer and journalist, Syracuse Newspapers.

 • Literature Professor.
 British & American Literature; dissertation on John Milton's 1667 epic poem, Paradise Lost.
 Jungian psychological approaches to literature.